kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 the Container cannot reach a `running` state.

-`PreStop` hooks are not executed asynchronously from the signal to stop the Container–they hook must complete its execution before the signal can be sent.
+`PreStop` hooks are not executed asynchronously from the signal to stop the Container; the hook must complete its execution before the signal can be sent.
 If a `PreStop` hook hangs during execution, the Pod phase stays in a `Terminating` state and is killed after its `terminationGracePeriodSeconds` expires.